-I am an Assistant Professor of English and a co-coordinator of the Women’s, Gender, and Sexuality Studies Program at Texas A&M University-Corpus Christi, where I teach courses in Renaissance Literature, Shakespeare, drama, and translation studies.
+I am an Assistant Professor of English at Trinity University, where I teach courses in Renaissance Literature, Shakespeare, drama, translation studies, and gender and sexuality studies.
 I completed my Ph.D. in the Department of English at New York University, and I earned my bachelor’s degree in English and Textual Studies and Spanish Language, Literature, and Culture from Syracuse University.

 My research focuses on literary histories of translation, migration, and cross-cultural exchange.
 I have published articles in Philological Quarterly, Shakespeare Quarterly’s new digital space, and in a collection entitled Shakespeare and Immigration (edited by Ruben Espinosa and David Ruiter, Ashgate, 2014).
-I am the director of the Hispanic Shakespeare Project, a collaborative digital scholarly edition of Shakespeare’s Spanish intertexts, and I recently co-edited Arthur Golding’s A Moral Fabletalk and Other Reniassance Fable Translations with Liza Blake for the MHRA Tudor & Stuart Translations Series (MHRA, 2017).
+I am the director of the Hispanic Shakespeare Project, a collaborative digital scholarly edition of Shakespeare’s Spanish intertexts, and I recently co-edited Arthur Golding’s A Moral Fabletalk and Other Renaissance Fable Translations with Liza Blake for the MHRA Tudor & Stuart Translations Series (MHRA, 2017).
 I am currently completing the manuscript for a book entitled “Babelian Performances: Early Modern Interpreters and the Theatricality of Translation.”

 Before arriving to Trinity, I was a member of the Department of English and a co-coordinator of the Women’s, Gender, and Sexuality Studies Program at Texas A&M University–Corpus Christi.
 While at NYU, I was a Postdoctoral Teaching Fellow in NYU’s College Core Curriculum and Part-Time Faculty in the Interdisciplinary Writing Program at NYU’s Gallatin School of Individualized Study.